Protea welwitschii: Ecology

 It occurs in various habitats, such as bushveld, thornveld, sourveld, wooded slopes, rocky hillsides, miombo and ericaceous fynbos.
-In East Africa it usually is found in montane grassland at 1,800 to 2,900 metres in altitude.
-In central and southeastern tropical Africa it may also occur in other grasslands such as low altitude dambos or other wet grassy places to 1,220 metres in altitude, as well as occasionally in wooded grassland, rocky grassland or normal grasslands at 1,500 to 2,400 metres in altitude.
-In South Africa it has been recorded as occurring at 300 to 2,000 metres; while it primarily occurs in various types of mountainous bushveld and grassland, in some eastern areas it is found in grassland near the coast.
-It has been recorded at 1,390 to 1,500 metres in Mozambique.
+In East Africa it usually is found in montane grassland at 1,800 to 2,900 m in altitude.
+In central and southeastern tropical Africa it may also occur in other grasslands such as low altitude dambos or other wet grassy places to 1,220 m in altitude, as well as occasionally in wooded grassland, rocky grassland or normal grasslands at 1,500 to 2,400 m in altitude.
+In South Africa it has been recorded as occurring at 300 to 2,000 m; while it primarily occurs in various types of mountainous bushveld and grassland, in some eastern areas it is found in grassland near the coast.
+It has been recorded at 1,390 to 1,500 m in Mozambique.

 It is often found in rocky places.
 It will grow on steep slopes.
 It has been found growing in quartzite sandstone-derived soils in Mozambique.
 In South Africa it has been recorded from soils derived from dolomite, sandstone, shale or andesite, as well as in sandy soils.
 In areas of Zambia it can tolerate levels of copper and nickel in the soil which are toxic to most trees or shrubs.

 It blooms in the Summer to Autumn.
 In Southern Africa from December to May, with the peak in Zambia from February to March, and in South Africa mainly from January to February.
 It is pollinated by beetles and birds.

 The adult plant is able to survive the periodic wildfires that burn through its habitat by re-sprouting from the underground bole.